Hey there, this post contains affiliate links. If you purchase through these links, I may earn a small commission at no additional cost to you.

 Why are Irregular Verbs Important

 Irregular Verbs in English are an important part of any English learner’s journey.
 In fact, the very first verb you learn is an irregular verb – to be.
-As you begin to learn the Past Simple and the Perfect Simple verb tenses, that’s when you realize how important these verbs are.

 Not knowing these verbs can block you from speaking due to the confusion of not knowing how to say the verb in the sentence.
-This post will teach you everything you need to know about Irregular verbs for both teachers and students alike.

 Verbs Are the Key to Speaking Properly in English

-The verb sits at the heart of an English sentence.
 If you’re a non-native English learner, not knowing how to conjugate a verb into the past tense or past participle can easily break your ability to complete the sentence.

 Constantly searching for the word or the conjugation can be frustrating, so you want to master all of the most common irregular verbs.
 That means being able to use any verb automatically and intuitively.